-- For transactions valued between £5,000, and £25,000, (for works over £10,000, but at or below £100,000), at least three written quotations must be invited, specifying the supplies, services or works and setting out prices, terms and conditions of contract and terms of payment before a formal purchase order is issued. - Faxed quotations, e-mailed quotations or catalogue prices are acceptable in these cases. - If the Council is not bound to accept the lowest quote then this must be outlined in correspondence to those suppliers intending to submit quotes.
+- For transactions valued between £5,000, and £25,000, (for works over £10,000, but at or below £100,000), at least three written quotations must be invited, specifying the supplies, services or works and setting out prices, terms and conditions of contract and terms of payment before a formal purchase order is issued. - E-mailed quotations or catalogue prices are acceptable in these cases (as detailed in 4.8). - If the Council is not bound to accept the lowest quote then this must be outlined in correspondence to those suppliers intending to submit quotes.
+Officers must in all instances ensure the council is receiving value for money (vfm).